FROM TOWN TO TOWN

 With just 5 miles to go before reaching Herndon, you're in the home stretch and the site of your first trail junction.
 Herndon was once a thriving community in the late 19th century due, in part, to the discovery of natural gas there.
 However, extraction was difficult and a tornado in 1900 and a blizzard in 1906 destroyed some of the wells and buildings in the town.
 Herndon never recovered, and the town faded away.
 Upon arrival in Herndon you’ll have experienced the entirety of the Raccoon River Valley Trail - congratulations!

 As a 501(c)3 nonprofit organization, the Raccoon River Valley Trail Association relies on the support of individuals and organizations to keep our historic trail in good shape.
 Our partners and sponsors understand the value of having scenic, historical and nationally recognized opportunities for Iowans and tourists to enjoy our state while supporting our local businesses.
-We hope you'll consider joining us by purchasing a trail pass and/or partnering with us financially as a friend or sponsor!
+We hope you'll consider joining us by partnering with us financially as a friend or sponsor!